 - Some people like physical formats.
 Unfortunately the program is not available in CDs, but it can be accessed immediately online upon purchase as long as you have internet connection and PDF reader like ADOBE.

-The Bottom Line – How Good Is Visual Impact Muscle Building?
+The Bottom Line – Is Visual Impact Muscle Building Good?

 Visual Impact Muscle Building is a simple, flexible and convenient blueprint designed to achieve a lean, dense, muscular and attractive male physique with permanent low body fat in a “Hollywood Star” format.
 Its guidelines and principles are the opposite of the buff and beefy bodybuilding regimes promoting size at the cost of a rounded, puffy and out of proportion look.